Legofarmen/tunics/README.md

 ## Windows

- 1. Install the latest Solarus 1.4.x engine from http://www.solarus-games.org/engine/download/.
+ 1. Install the latest Solarus 1.5.x engine from http://www.solarus-games.org/engine/download/.

  2. Download the Source code (zip) for Tunics.

  3. Extract the `data` folder from the Tunics zip and put it in the directory where you installed Solarus.

- 4. Run solarus.exe
+ 4. Run solarus-run.exe

 ## Ubuntu

- 1. Install the latest Solarus 1.4.x engine from http://www.solarus-games.org/engine/download/.
+ 1. Install the latest Solarus 1.5.x engine from http://www.solarus-games.org/engine/download/.

  2. Download the Source code (tar.gz) for Tunics.

  3. Extract the contents of the tar.gz into your home directory.

- 4. Run `solarus $HOME/tunics-master`
+ 4. Run `solarus-run $HOME/tunics-master`

 ## OS X